BerniceJewel/PLP-STUDIES/Software-Project-Management.md

 Promotes faster delivery of working software.
 Encourages continuous feedback and improvement.
 Disadvantages:
-Can be less predictable and require more active involvement from stakeholders.
+Less predictable and require more active involvement from stakeholders.
-May not be suitable for projects with fixed requirements.
+Unsuitable for projects with fixed requirements.
 Requires a high level of self-organization and discipline within the team.